 This discussion and analysis is intended to serve as an introduction to the City of Pembroke Pines/FSU Charter Elementary School's basic financial statements.
-The Charter School's basic financial statements consist of five components: 1) government-wide financial statements, 2)

-fund financial statements, 3) notes to basic financial statements, 4) required supplementary information, and 5) supplementary auditors' reports.
+The Charter School's basic financial statements consist of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to basic financial statements.